francescochecola-hash/war-and-institutional-change-gustav-line/README.md

   American Economic Association / ICPSR.
   https://doi.org/10.3886/E111901V1

+Details on data sources and access instructions are provided in `data/raw/README.md`.

 Place the original `.dta` files in this directory using the filenames expected by the scripts.